obonaventure/cnp3/book-2nd/principles/sharing.rst

    }

 In the network above, consider the case where host `A` is transmitting packets to destination `C`. `A` can send one packet per second and its packets will be delivered to `C`.
 Now, let us explore what happens when host `B` also starts to transmit a packet.
 Node `R1` will receive two packets that must be forwarded to `R2`.
 Unfortunately, due to the limited bandwidth on the `R1-R2` link, only one of these two packets can be transmitted.
 The outcome of the second packet will depend on the available buffers on `R1`.
 If `R1` has one available buffer, it could store the packet that has not been transmitted on the `R1-R2` link until the link becomes available.
 If `R1` does not have available buffers, then the packet needs to be discarded.

 .. index:: network congestion

 Besides the link bandwidth, the buffers on the network nodes are the second type of ressource that needs to be shared inside the network.
 The node buffers play an important role in the operation of the network because that can be used to absorb transient traffic peaks.
 Consider again the example above.
 Assume that one average host `A` and host `B` send a group of three packets every ten seconds.
 Their combined transmission rate (0.6 packets per second) is, on average, lower than the network capacity (1 packet per second).
 However, if they both start to transmit at the same time, node `R1` will have to absorb a burst of packets.
 This burst of packets is a small `network congestion`.
 We will say that a network is congested, when the sum of the traffic demand from the hosts is larger than the network capacity :math:`\sum{demand}>capacity`.
 This `network congestion` problem is one of the most difficult ressource sharing problem in computer networks. `Congestion` occurs is almost all networks.
 Minimizing the amount of congestion is a key objective for many network operators.
 In most cases, they will have to accept transient congestion, i.e. congestion lasting a few seconds or perhaps minutes, but will want to prevent congestion that lasts days or months.
 For this, they can rely on a wide range of solutions.
 We briefly present some of these in the paragraphs below.
-A detailed overview of the congestion problem would require an entire book.

 .. todo:: provide references to congestion books